MarkRBest/markrbest.github.io/_posts/2020-12-05-savitsky-golay.md

 ![golay_issue](/assets/2020-12-05/golay-plot.png)

-The plots show that the smoothed value is zero lag meaning it fits the data without needing to be phase corrected (i.e. shifted).
+The plots show that the smoothed value is zero lag meaning it fits the data without needing to be phase-corrected (i.e. shifted).

 ## Filter coefficients

-One other good thing about the savitsky-golay filter is that it can be implemented as an fixed impulse response FIR either as a dot product or a convolution.
+One other good thing about the Savitsky-Golay filter is that it can be implemented as a fixed impulse response FIR either as a dot product or a convolution.
 The knowledge of this means that its also easy to implement mean reversion strategies between the price and the smoothed value.